High Debt-to-Income Ratio? Personal Loan Lenders and Options

 1. Debt Consolidation Loan

-When your debt has driven your DTI through the proverbial roof, you want a loan that can help you get rid of that debt.
-Many lenders have personal loans that are designed to help you pay down debt, and several accept DTIs that are on the high side.
+When your debt has driven your debt ratio through the proverbial roof and you have a mountain of debt payments, you want a loan that can help you get rid of it.
+You’ll need a successful debt repayment plan.
+Many lenders have personal loans designed to help you pay down debt obligations, and several accept a debt consolidation loan with high DTI.

-The downside is that you have to use a Payoff loan to pay down credit cards.
+The downside is that you have to use a Payoff loan for your credit card payments.
 If you want a personal loan for other reasons, such as starting a small business, you'll need to look elsewhere.

 2. Peer-to-Peer Loan